 Getting to Red Cliff

 Denver International Airport (DIA) is 2-1/2 hours by car and Eagle County Airport is a 45-minute drive.
 Rental cars are available at both, and both Epic Mountain Express and Peak Mountain Express offer frequent shuttle service from DIA to the Vail Transportation Center (we’ll make arrangements to get you from there to Red Cliff).

 Having a car can be helpful: the walk up to the studio from the Green Bridge Inn is about 1/4 mile uphill and there is only one restaurant in town.
 If you stay in Minturn, it is a 9 mile drive back and forth.
 We can carpool if you prefer not to rent a car.

 A 50% deposit is due now to reserve your spot and the remaining tuition is due by April 1, 2023 (for the May class) or June 1, 2023 (for the July class).
 You will receive a full refund minus a $75 processing fee for cancellations.
-No refunds after April 1, 2020, unless your space can be filled.
+No refunds after April 1/July 1,2023, unless your space can be filled.
 If Covid gets out of control and I decide to cancel the Master Class, you will receive a full refund.